astraut-solutions/easy-risk-register/docs/security-implementation.md

 Note: the Docker production server sets a per-request script nonce in the CSP header to support nonce-based allowlisting without enabling `unsafe-inline`.

+### PDF export viewer and CSP

+The PDF export flow uses a dedicated report viewer page:

+- `easy-risk-register-frontend/public/report.html`
+- `easy-risk-register-frontend/public/report.js`

+This design exists because CSP includes `script-src-attr 'none'` (inline event handler attributes are blocked) and production CSP does not allow `unsafe-inline` scripts.
+The report viewer loads the generated report HTML into an iframe and calls `print()` from a same-origin script file, keeping the export workflow CSP-compliant.

 ## Input Sanitization

 The application sanitizes user-provided input to reduce the risk of XSS and other injection vulnerabilities.